EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

 <to be continued>

-After having the traces categorized, you can move on to the **Statistics** tab (:numref:`statistics_tab`), choose the desired category from the same table as you defined earlier (:numref:`categories_in_statistics_tab`), and get information about your data as histograms already fitted.
-Information such as the total signal, background level, count-rate, signal to noise ratio, and bleaching time.
+After having the traces categorized, you can move on to the **Statistics** tab (:numref:`statistics_tab`), choose the desired category from the same category table as you defined earlier (:numref:`categories_in_statistics_tab`), and get information about your data as histograms with fitting results.

 .. figure:: ./../figures/documents/PA_statistics_tab.png
    :width: 500